There is one thing that I keep hearing from the media:

 As a recent graduate, I now have more free time to think for myself, to read more books, to travel to new countries, and pursue more interests like taking online courses and learning Mandarin.
 Here is my plan for personal growth in 2020.

 Get back a healthy state of mind and body:

 - Judge less

 - Eat healthy

-Here there is, my friend.
-It is my personal opinion on what is the best investment, as a young adult, in 2020.
+Here it is, my friend.
+It is my personal opinion on what is the best investment as a young adult in 2020.
 The greatest investment is something you have control over.
 It is yourself 😎.